Cyprus–France relations

-Cyprus–France relations are foreign relations between Cyprus and France.
+Cyprus–France relations refers to the diplomatic, political, economic, cultural, and defense ties between the Republic of Cyprus and France.
 The two countries share membership of the European Union, Council of Europe and Organization for Security and Co-operation in Europe.
 Cyprus is an associate member of the Francophonie organization since 2006.
 France is a supporter of Cyprus against Turkey's refusal to recognize and admit Cypriot ships and planes.
 France recognized Cyprus on 16 August 1960.
 France fully supported Cyprus's application to join the European Union, which concluded with membership on 1 May 2004.

-The current Ambassador of France to Cyprus is Clélia Chevrier Kolačko, who has been in this position since September 2024.
-The current Ambassador of Cyprus to France is Pavlos Kombos.
+France maintains an embassy in Nicosia, and Cyprus maintains an embassy in Paris.